 Through our partnership with the University of Southern Mississippi (USM), we have been able to develop a roadmap that will build new capacity for Mississippi’s Blue Economy.
-In November 2019, the Port of Gulfport broke grown on the Roger F. Wicker Center for Ocean Enterprise which will bolster the region’s Blue Economy and create a unique maritime technology environment for the Mississippi Gulf Coast.
-The Center for Ocean Enterprise will encompass nearly 62,000sq. ft. and will be located near the Port of Gulfport’s North Harbor site.
+In December 2022, the Port of Gulfport reached substantial completion on the Roger F. Wicker Center for Ocean Enterprise, which will bolster the region’s Blue Economy and create a unique maritime technology environment for the Mississippi Gulf Coast.
+The Center for Ocean Enterprise encompasses nearly 62,000 sq. ft. and will be located near the Port of Gulfport’s North Harbor site.
 The proximity to the water for vessel access, maintenance, and testing was a critical component of site selection.
-The building will include administrative offices, classrooms, laboratories and storage areas.
+The building includes administrative offices, classrooms, laboratories, and storage areas.

 USDOT Maritime Administration- Port Infrastructure Development Program Grant:

 In February 2020, the Port of Gulfport was awarded a $15.7 million grant from the U.S. Department of Transportation’s (USDOT) Maritime Administration (MARAD) as part of the new Port Infrastructure Development Program.
 This funding is designed to improve port facilities at or near coastal seaports.
 As a grant recipient, the funds will be used for the construction of the Port of Gulfport Access Project.
 The proposed project is located just north of the port’s western entrance.
 The Port of Gulfport is strategically located along the Mississippi Gulf Coast and is in a Qualified Opportunity Zones (QOZ).

 Department of Defense Office of Economic Adjustment Grant: